bothe/dialogue-act-recognition/readme.md

  Similarly, ```main_predictor_online.py``` is for models of ELMo normal features.

+They are already called in the following scripts for their _usage_, and hence before running following scripts, directory ```params``` should contain all the weight files and directory ```features``` should contain all the elmo features.

+#### Annotating the emotion corpora with dialogue acts
-2. To annotate IEMOCAP data:
+1. To annotate IEMOCAP data:
 run ```mocap_dia_act_annotate.py``` to get context and non-context annotations and save as numpy arrays, and generate final annotation (csv) file.

-3. To annotate MELD data:
+2. To annotate MELD data:
 run ```meld_dia_act_annotate.py``` to get context and non-context annotations and save as numpy arrays, and generate final annotation (csv) file.